-Construction of the project would result in approximately 4 acres of ground disturbance on nearly level ground and soils that are not highly erodible.
+Construction of the project would result in approximately 4.3 acres of ground disturbance on nearly level ground and soils that are not highly erodible.
 Soils loosened during grubbing and clearing could degrade water quality, if mobilized and transported off-site via water flow.
 However, the project will be conditioned to provide a final erosion and sedimentation control plan for review and approval prior to construction permit issuance as required by LUO Sections 22.52.100, 110, and 120.
-According to the Public Works Department (Memorandum from David Grim, Department of Public Works, November 16, 2018), the project is located within a drainage review area and a drainage plan will be required prior to construction permit issuance (LUO Sec.
+According to the Public Works Department (Memorandum from David Grim, Department of Public Works, November 16, 2018), the property is located within a drainage review area and a drainage plan would be required prior to construction permit issuance (LUO Sec.
 22.52.120).
-In addition, the project will disturb more than 1.0 acres and will therefore be required to enroll in coverage under California's Construction General permit and prepare a SWPPP (LUO Sec.
-22.52.1230).
-The SWPPP will identify BMPs that will be implemented to prevent soil erosion and discharge of other construction-related pollutants, such as sandbag barriers, proper management of construction materials, dust controls, and construction worker training.
-Also, all cannabis are required to provide proof of enrollment in or exemption from the applicable State Water Resources Control Board (SWRCB) or Regional Water Quality Control Board program for water quality protection (Cal.
+In addition, the project would disturb more than 1.0 acre and would therefore be required to enroll in coverage under California's Construction General permit and prepare a SWPPP (LUO Sec.
+22.52.130).
+The SWPPP would identify BMPs that would be implemented to prevent soil erosion and discharge of other construction-related pollutants, such as sandbag barriers, silt fences, proper management of construction materials, and construction worker training.
+Additionally, the cultivation area is not located within a 100-year flood hazard designation and the project site is located more than 100 feet from the closest creek or surface water body.
+In addition, all cannabis projects are required to provide proof of enrollment in or exemption from the applicable State Water Resources Control Board (SWRCB) or Regional Water Quality Control Board program for water quality protection (Cal.
 Code of Regs. tit.3 §8102(o)).
-Therefore, the project's impacts on water quality would be less than significant.
+Therefore, the project's impacts on surface water quality would be less than significant.